infrablocks/end-to-end-openvpn/README.md

 $ go "domain:provision[$DEPLOYMENT_IDENTIFIER,example.com]"
 ```

-### Setup a TLS Certificate

-You'll also need to go to the _Certificate Manager_ in AWS, and create a TLS
-certificate for your domain.
-If your domain is `example.com`, your certificate
-should cover `example.com` and `*.example.com`.

 ### Provision the network

 We need to build a network to put our services into.
 At the moment it just takes